holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Capabilities
 * Seccomp

-These features have been integrated into the low level, light weight, portable, container runtime CLI called runC, libcontainer is doing most of the work.
+These features have been integrated into the low level, light weight, portable, container runtime CLI called runC, with libcontainer doing the heavy lifting.
 It has no dependency on the rest of the Docker platform, and has all the code required by Docker to interact with the container specific system features.
-More correctly, libcontainer is the library that interfaces with the above mentioned kernel features. runC leverage's libcontainer directly, without the Docker engine being required in the middle.
+More correctly, libcontainer is the library that interfaces with the above mentioned kernel features. runC leverages libcontainer directly, without the Docker engine being required in the middle.

-[runC](https://github.com/opencontainers/runc) was created by the OCI, whos goal is to have an industry standard for container runtimes and formats, attempting to ensure that containers built for one engine can run on other engines.
+[runC](https://github.com/opencontainers/runc) was created by the OCI, whose goal is to have an industry standard for container runtimes and formats, attempting to ensure that containers built for one engine can run on other engines.

 ![](images/DockerArchitecture.png)

 ##### [Using runC Standalone](https://opensource.com/life/16/8/runc-little-container-engine-could)

-runC can be [installed](https://docker-saigon.github.io/post/Docker-Internals/#runc:cb6baf67dddd3a71c07abfd705dc7d4b) separately, but it does come with Docker (in the form of `docker-runc`) as well. just run it to see the available commands and options.
+runC can be [installed](https://docker-saigon.github.io/post/Docker-Internals/#runc:cb6baf67dddd3a71c07abfd705dc7d4b) separately, but it does come with Docker in the form of `docker-runc` as well.
+Just run it to see the available commands and options.

 runC allows us to configure and debug many of the above mentioned points we have discussed.
 If you want, or need to get to a lower level with your containers, using `runC` (or if you have Docker installed, `docker-runc`), directly can be a useful technique to interact with your containers.
 It does require additional work that `docker run` commands already do for us.
-First you will need to create an OCI bundle, which includes providing configuration in the host independent `config.json` and host specific `runtime.json` [files](https://github.com/containerd/containerd/blob/0.0.5/docs/bundle.md#configs).
+First, you will need to create an OCI bundle, which includes providing configuration for the host independent `config.json` and host specific `runtime.json` [files](https://github.com/containerd/containerd/blob/0.0.5/docs/bundle.md#configs).
 You must also construct or [export a root filesystem](https://github.com/opencontainers/runc#creating-an-oci-bundle), which if you have Docker installed you can export an existing containers root filesystem with `docker export`.

 A container manifest (`config.json`) can be created by running:
 `runc spec`